-The key to achieving this is to democratise Chaos Engineering and make it accessible to everyone in the tech industry.
+The key to achieving this is democratizing Chaos Engineering and making it accessible to everyone in the tech industry.

-The first steps for this vision were already pretty clear back then: The three founders (Benjamin, Dennis and Johannes) realised that existing tools were quite hard to use and did not scale at an organisational level.
-From these insights, they developed steadybit's agent-based architecture, consisting of the agent that discovers the user's system (so, yours!) and a central platform being the power of control.
-By discovering, for example, AWS, Kubernetes or Docker context information of the targeted system, the user can very easily specify the exact target and put it into turbulent conditions.
-It also has features designed for organisational use, such as SaaS and on-prem support as well as a Role-Based Access Control (RBAC).
+The first steps for this vision were already pretty clear back then: The three founders (Benjamin, Dennis, and Johannes) realized that existing tools were quite hard to use and did not scale at an organizational level.
+From these insights, they developed Steadybit's agent-based architecture, consisting of the agent that discovers the user's system (so, yours!) and a central platform being the power of control.
+By discovering, for example, AWS, Kubernetes, or Docker context information of the targeted system, the user can very easily specify the exact target and put it into turbulent conditions.
+It also has features designed for organizational use, such as SaaS and on-prem support, as well as Role-Based Access Control (RBAC).

-Startups are temporary organizations which exist to search for a repeatable and scalable business model (Steve Blank, "The Startup Owner's Manual").
+Startups are temporary organizations that exist to search for a repeatable and scalable business model (Steve Blank, "The Startup Owner's Manual").
 The challenge is to find that business model before running out of money.
 So, in simple terms, the key challenge is to solve a problem that creates value - so that someone is willing to pay for this solution (known as problem/solution fit).
-Only then comes the challenge of scaling it into a product/market fit.
+The challenge of scaling it into a product/market fit comes only afterward.